Man-Bat: Abraham Langstrom

-Back when Thomas and Martha Wayne were still alive, Kirk Langstrom had a father named Abraham whose company Patriarch Biopharmaceuticals competed with Wayne Enterprises.
-Years after the death of Thomas and Martha, Abraham continued his shady deals, which involved exploiting his son's Man-Bat Serum which he planned to profit from.
+Prior to the death of Thomas and Martha Wayne, Kirk's father Abraham Langstrom ran the company Patriarch Biopharmaceuticals, competing with Wayne Enterprises.
+Years after the Waynes' death, Abraham continued his shady deals, which involved exploiting his son's Man-Bat serum that he planned to profit from.
 He soon became addicted to the upgraded serum.
 When he became a Man-Bat, Abraham targeted the homeless people of Gotham City, draining them of their blood.
 This caused Batman to team up with Kirk Langstrom to fight Abraham.
 Because the skin of Abraham's Man-Bat form was tough, Batman injected himself with the cure and tricked Abraham into drinking his blood enough to transform back to normal.
 Batman then handed Abraham over to the police.
-After evading incarceration by claiming that he had no knowledge on what his Man-Bat form did, Abraham returned to his company.
-Though he was wary of the fact that Batman may catch him if he ever makes a mistake.
+After evading incarceration by claiming that he had no control over his Man-Bat form's actions, Abraham returned to his company.
+However, he knows that Batman may catch him if he ever makes a mistake.

-Alan March
+Robert March

-Alan March is the father of Francine Langstrom who assisted his estranged daughter in curing Kirk Langstrom of the Man-Bat Serum which involved him kidnapping the victims of Joker as seen during the "Infinite Frontier".
-He was rendered insane upon coming in contact with the Man-Bat Serum and the Joker Venom transforming him into a deranged larger version of Man-Bat.
-March's Man-Bat form fought Batman and the Outsiders until Metamorpho perfected the Man-Bat Serum cure and sprayed it through the structure enough to cure March.
-He was arrested afterwards and the kidnapped people were rescued.
+Based on Dr. March from Batman: The Animated Series, Robert March is the father of Francine Langstrom who assisted his estranged daughter in curing Kirk Langstrom of the Man-Bat serum.
+He was rendered insane upon coming in contact with the Man-Bat serum and Joker venom, transforming him into a deranged, larger version of Man-Bat.
+March's Man-Bat form battles Batman and the Outsiders until Metamorpho perfects the Man-Bat serum cure and uses it to cure March.

 Other versions

 Gotham by Gaslight

-An alternate universe variant of Man-Bat from Earth-19 appears in Countdown to Final Crisis: The Search for Ray Palmer.
+An alternate universe version of the Man-Bat from Earth-19 appears in Countdown to Final Crisis: The Search for Ray Palmer.

 Flashpoint

-An alternate universe variant of Man-Bat appears in Flashpoint.
-This version is an ally of Sam Lane before being killed by Miranda Shrieve, the granddaughter of Matthew Shrieve whose family Lane had killed.
+An alternate universe version of the Man-Bat appears in Flashpoint.
+This version is an ally of Sam Lane before being killed by Miranda Shrieve, the granddaughter of Matthew Shrieve, whose family Lane had killed.

 JLA: The Nail

-An alternate universe variant of Man-Bat makes a cameo appearance in JLA: The Nail as a prisoner of Cadmus Labs.
+An alternate universe version of the Man-Bat makes a cameo appearance in JLA: The Nail as a prisoner of Cadmus Labs.